 Sometimes an application may want to force a cliptexture to completely reload itself.
 For example, The pfuGridifyClipTexture() function modifies the cliptexture's texel data in system memory with a system of grid marks to make debugging and analysis easier.
 It modifies the read function to add a grid to every tile as it's loaded into system memory, then invalidates the cliptexture.
-For more information on gridify, look at the source code in the /usr/share/Performer/src/lib/libpfutil/gridify.C file.
+For more information on gridify, look at the source code in the /usr/share/Performer/src/lib/libpfutil/gridify.
+C file for IRIX and Linux and in %PFROOT%/Src/libpfutil/gridify.
+C for Microsoft Windows.